aregsar/aregsarblog/blog/2021/redis-configure-laravel-cache/index.md

 Open the `config/cache.php` file and rename the `CACHE_DRIVER` variable to `CACHE_STORE`.

-I am showing the relevant snippet from `config/cache.php` file below:
+The relevant snippet from `config/cache.php` file is shown below:

 Before: